-First mayoral debate a spectacular failure
+First mayoral debate a spectacular failure Rob Ford is.

 Rob Ford is a con and a disgrace, but the bigger disgrace were the viewers taking part in call-in voting during the CityNews mayoral debate (NOW, March 26).